DnG-Crafts/Mirabella-Prop-Conversion/Light Show Tree/README.md

 I used seed pixels with 5cm spacing so it made a total of 816 pixels spread over 2 ports with 408 pixels per port to maintain 40fps if needed.

+The xmodel for this tree with 816 pixels is in the repo but you can make one to match your tree in xlights using the round tree model.

 <img src=https://github.com/DnG-Crafts/Mirabella-Tree-Conversion/blob/main/Light%20Show%20Tree/1.jpg><br>
 <img src=https://github.com/DnG-Crafts/Mirabella-Tree-Conversion/blob/main/Light%20Show%20Tree/2.jpg><br>